CobblePot59/PKI-Manager-StepCA/README.md

 - Use a dedicated provisioner per automation domain so a leaked password grants access to that provisioner only, never the intermediate key.
 - TLS is restricted to 1.2–1.3 with ECDHE suites (see `ca.json`).
+- Dashboard logins are never stored in plaintext: `dashboard_users.password_hash` holds a salted scrypt hash (via Werkzeug), and the Flask session-signing key lives in a `dashboard_settings` table — both in the `stepca` Postgres database, never in a file or environment variable.

 ---